twbs/rfs/README.md

 > **Less:** `@rfs-minimum-font-size`
 > **PostCSS:** `minimumFontSize`

-Font sizes which are calculated by RFS will never be lower than this size.
-However, you can still pass a smaller font size to RFS, but then RFS won't dynamically scale this font size.
-For example: `responsive-font-size(19)` will trigger dynamic rescaling, with `responsive-font-size(10)` it will just stay `10px` all the time.
+The option will prevent the font size from becoming too small on smaller screens.
+If the font size which is passed to RFS is smaller than this minimum font size, no fluid font rescaling will take place.
 *Default value: `1rem`*